 - We will keep you informed of the progress towards resolving the problem.

-- In the public information concerning the problem reported, we will give your name as the discoverer of the problem (unless you desire otherwise).
+- In the public information concerning the problem reported, we will give your name as the discoverer of the problem in our hall of fame (unless you desire otherwise)

 - As a token of our gratitude for your assistance, new and accepted security reports will qualify for a reward.
 The amount of the reward will be determined based on the severity of the vulnerability and the quality of the report.